Exploring Chain-of-Thought Style Prompting for Text-to-SQL

-Therefore, we propose a new method called \textit{question-decomposition prompting} (\QDEMP).
-Similar to chain-of-thought prompting, \QDEMP generates a sequence of reasoning steps and then the SQL query in one pass.
-However, we modify the steps to instruct LLMs to decompose the original complex question, akin to the problem reduction stage in least-to-most prompting.
-Also, to help LLMs ground database schemas, we design a variant of question decomposition prompting (\QDEMPTB) by including the table and column names involved in each sub-question.
-We conduct comprehensive evaluations on two text-to-SQL datasets, Spider~\cite{yu-etal-2018-spider} and Spider Realistic~\cite{deng-etal-2021-structure}.
-Our proposed prompting methods substantially outperform existing prompting ones by 2.4 and 1.5 point absolute gains on the development set of Spider and Spider Realistic, respectively.
-The results suggest that the iterative prompting which is costly due to additional computational resources requirement as in least-to-most prompting may not be necessary (\textit{RQ1}).
-In addition, our analysis shows the proposed question decomposition prompting methods, which do not instruct LLMs to generate detailed reasoning steps, reduce the chance of error propagation when generating the reasoning steps. (\textit{RQ2}).
-Finally, we evaluate the robustness of our proposed prompting methods by varying the number, selection, and format of in-context examples and show that they can achieve consistently strong performance across different settings.
+Therefore, we propose a new CoT-style prompting method called \textit{question-decomposition prompting} (\QDEMP, Figure \ref{fig:intro_pic}C).
+Similar to chain-of-thought prompting, \QDEMP generates a sequence of reasoning steps followed by the natural language question in one pass.
+Instead of generating the intermediate execution steps, we instruct LLMs to decompose the original complex question, akin to the problem reduction stage in least-to-most prompting.
+Furthermore, to help LLMs ground database schemas, we design a variant of question decomposition prompting (\QDEMPTB, Figure \ref{fig:intro_pic}D) by incrementally including the table and column names involved in each sub-question.